Skip to Content

 <script defer src="https://cdn.jsdelivr.net/npm/aliascss@latest/dist/aliascss.js"></script>

-AliasCSS is closer to a CSS programming language than a framework.
+AliasCSS is closer to a CSS authoring language than a traditional utility framework.

 Last updated on